Stability for moduli spaces of manifolds with conical singularities: Introduction

-\begin{rmk} Since the first version of \cite{Palmer2018HomologicalstabilitymoduliI} was posted to the arXiv, the author has been informed of forthcoming work of Griffin and Hatcher on the integral homology (in all degrees, not just the stable range) of a space closely related to $C_{nS^1}(\bD^3)$.
+\begin{rmk} The author has been informed of forthcoming work of James Griffin and Allen Hatcher on the homology (both stable and unstable) of a space closely related to $C_{nS^1}(\bD^3)$.
 Here, we suppress mention of the subgroup $G \leq \mathrm{Diff}(S^1)$, which we take to be the full group of diffeomorphisms, so this is the moduli space of unoriented $n$-component unlinks in $\bR^3$.
-This has a subspace $\cR_n$ of all unlinks whose components are all \emph{round} (a rotation, translation and dilation of the standard inclusion of $S^1$ into $\bR^3$), and it is shown in \cite{BrendleHatcher2013Configurationspacesrings} that the inclusion $\cR_n \hookrightarrow C_{nS^1}(\bD^3)$ is a homotopy equivalence.
-If we write $\widetilde{\cR}_n$ for the ordered version of this space, where the components of the unlink are numbered by $\{1,\ldots,n\}$, there is a fibration $\widetilde{\cR}_n \to (\bR\bP^2)^n$ given by remembering just the normal vectors of a configuration of round circles.
+This has a subspace $\cR_n$ of all unlinks whose components are all \emph{round} (meaning a rotation, translation and dilation of the standard inclusion of $S^1$ into $\bR^3$), and it is shown in \cite{BrendleHatcher2013Configurationspacesrings} that the inclusion $\cR_n \hookrightarrow C_{nS^1}(\bD^3)$ is a homotopy equivalence.
+If we write $\cP\cR_n$ for the ordered version of this space, where the components of the unlink are numbered by $\{1,\ldots,n\}$, there is a projection $\cP\cR_n \to (\bR\bP^2)^n$ given by remembering the normal vectors of a configuration of round circles, which was shown in \cite{BrendleHatcher2013Configurationspacesrings} to be a quasifibration.
 The fibre is the space of ordered configurations of pairwise disjoint round circles in $\bR^3$ that are each contained in $\bR^2 \times \{h\}$ for some $h \in \bR$.
 The forthcoming result of Griffin and Hatcher is a computation of the integral homology of this fibre. \end{rmk}